pagadesantosh/all_about_front_end/problem_solving_coding/problem_solving/others/JS Problem Solving.md

 - now do another for in loop (for keys) on the object that you have stored and check that char in that object is greater than the maxCount (by default it is zero)
 - if it is greater then maxCount will be the that value
 - and maxChar is that char which you are traversing
-- atlast retur the object
+- at last return the object

 ```js
 function getMaxOccurringCharWithCount(str) {